debakarr/Road_to_IoT/README.md

 ***

-#### Visualizing the temperature and Humadity using gauge and chart
+#### Visualizing the temperature and humidity using gauge and chart

 **Features:**
 * Contains switch for 2 lamps.